 Kawai’s KDP product line is what they call the entry level series.
 The KDP 90 was popular and well received by the market.
 In 2018, Kawai introduced a new model the KDP 110.
 It has many upgrades to the previous model and is probably the best entry level digital piano in the market right now.
-Let’s see if that’s true in my Kawai KDP 110 review.
+Let’s find out if that’s true.

 The Kawai KDP 110 is a console style digital piano.
 It tries to mimic the classic upright acoustic piano look and I have to say it’s quite a success in doing that.